ap876/protokol-javni-prevoz/README.md

 Throughput/latency measurement under load -> example: 50 connections for 60 seconds.
 ./benchmark_test --connections 50 --duration 60

-### Load Testing (Multiple Clients)
-Spawn multiple clients in parallel to stress the system (example: 10).
-Adjust --server/--port as needed. for i in {1..10}; do
-  ./user_client --server 192.168.1.10 --port 8080 --urn "123456789000$i" &
-done
-wait
+### Test Three Clients
+The test verifies that a leader can create a group and two other users can concurrently join it, while ensuring correct behavior for adding, removing, and re-adding members under concurrent access conditions.
+./test_three_clients

 ### Concurrent Reservation Test
-Verifies race control for reservations: prevents double-booking and checks ./concurrent_reservation_test
+Verifies race control for reservations: prevents double-booking and checks.
+./concurrent_reservation_test

 ### Discount Test